bc4040/srt-gateway/README.md

 - Sender 1: 9801/udp
 - Sender 2: 9802/udp

+9800 should be exposed to your LAN and 9801-9802 can be exposed to the internet.

 **It works like this:**

 - Point your encoder to the ingest channel of srt-gateway